skycoin/libskycoin/README.md

 ## Make Rules

-All these make rules require skycoin to be a git submodule of pyskycoin
+All these make rules require skycoin to be a git submodule of libskycoin

 |Target                        |Help|
 | :-------------               | :----------: |